lsafonso/ReceiptLock/README.md

 ### 🔒 **Security Permissions**
 - **Face ID/Touch ID**: For biometric authentication (optional, with passcode fallback)
 - **Keychain Access**: For secure storage of encryption keys and sensitive data
+- **iCloud**: Enable the iCloud capability and container if using sync

 ## File Storage